mrbid/Snowboarder/README.md

 The game never ends, score is tallied in the program title bar and console window if available.

-You can press R to pick fresh random seed.
+You can press R to pick fresh random seed any time during gameplay.

 ---